 You might be wondering if it’s really necessary to make much of an effort when it comes to email design.
 After all, the content is the most important thing, isn’t it?
-While you certainly don’t want to overlook the importance of well-written content, you can still make an impact with your email design.
+While you certainly don’t want to overlook the importance of well-written content and a memorable opening, you can still make an impact with your email design.
 In this article, we’ll explore the use of color and design in email marketing and provide some tips for getting started.

 What Are the Limitations of Using Color and Design in Emails?